-- Only well-maintained equipment will be operated on-site; - Acoustic enclosures will be provided for all the noise emitting machineries to reduce noise levels at the nearby settlements - If it is noticed that any particular equipment is generating too much noise then lubricating moving parts, tightening loose parts and replacing worn out components should be carried out to bring down the noise and placing such machinery far away from the households as possible; - Limit the number of heavy vehicles required for the Project to only those that are necessary; - Machinery and construction equipment that may be in intermittent use will be shut down or throttled down during non-work periods; - Minimal use of vehicle horns and heavy engine breaking in the area needs to be encouraged. - Noise limits for construction equipment to be installed at the project area during peak construction such as front loaders concrete mixers, cranes (moveable), will not exceed 55 dB (A), measured at one meter from the edge of the equipment in free field, as specified in the Environment (Protection) Rules, 1986. - Conduct noise monitoring once or twice during peak construction activities in and around the Project site.
+- Only well-maintained equipment will be operated on-site; - Acoustic enclosures will be provided for all the noise emitting machineries to reduce noise levels at the nearby settlements - If it is noticed that any particular equipment is generating too much noise then lubricating moving parts, tightening loose parts and replacing worn out components should be carried out to bring down the noise and placing such machinery far away from the households as possible; - Plan construction activities before or after school hours or during weekends, to minimize disruption to reduce noise exposure to the school children - Maintain open communication with the school administration to inform them of the construction schedule and any potential disturbances - Limit the number of heavy vehicles required for the Project to only those that are necessary; - Machinery and construction equipment that may be in intermittent use will be shut down or throttled down during non-work periods; - Minimal use of vehicle horns and heavy engine breaking in the area needs to be encouraged. - Noise limits for construction equipment to be installed at the project area during peak construction such as front loaders concrete mixers, cranes (moveable), will not exceed 55 dB (A), measured at one meter from the edge of the equipment in free field, as specified in the Environment (Protection) Rules, 198638. - Conduct noise monitoring once or twice during peak construction activities in and around the Project site.

-Nature of Impact Spread of Impa act Duration Intensity Frequency Significance of Impact Without Mitigation Measures Negative Local Medium Low Routine Medium With Mitigation Measures Negative Local Short Low Routine small
+Nature of Impact Spread of Impact Duration Intensity Frequency Significance of Impact Without Mitigation Measures Negative Local Medium Low Routine Medium With Mitigation Measures Negative Local Short Low Routine small